Visiting the Fun-Filled, Scenic Southern Maine Coast

 Kennebunkport might just be the southern Maine Coast's most appealing town.
 It has several beaches (the three-mile long Goose Rock's Beach is quiet and beautiful), a visually appealing downtown with water views, colorful shops and terrific restaurants (Alisson's Restaurant at 11 Dock Square), should please the whole family with its diverse menu and friendly, skilled service --the fresh seafood dishes are especially impressive).
 Kennebunkport is a great year-round vacation destination -- nice fall foliage in the surrounding areas, a famous tree-lighting ceremony during the holiday season, spring bringing the rebirth of gentler salt sea air breezes and, of course, the beaches and recreational opportunities in the summer.
 Kennebunkport is a wonderful place to walk -- the beaches, old neighborhoods boasting spectacular bed and breakfasts, the live fishing village of Cape Porpoise, and the more working class small-town feeling on Kennebunk.
 Tom's of Maine has its headquarters in Kennebunk.
 There is nothing "touristy" about the main street.
 Rather a stroll by the shops and restaurants, well-maintained homes, churches with tall white steeples and green areas will gently suggest perhaps checking out the local real estate.
-While in Kennebunk, we recommend trying the Kennebunk Inn for dinner (at 45 Main Street, Kennebunk, Maine 04043, Tel.
+While in Kennebunk, we recommend trying the Academe at the Kennebunk Inn for dinner (at 45 Main Street, Kennebunk, Maine 04043, Tel.
 (207) 985-3351).
-The Kennebunk Inn offers wonderful contemporary American cuisine that's worthy of the best dining normally found in urban areas.
+The Academe offers wonderful contemporary American cuisine that's worthy of the best dining normally found in urban areas.
 Start the evening with some delicious homemade breads and a mixed greens salad and you're on your way to dining nirvana.
 For dinner there's the roasted rack of lamb with rainbow orzo, baby carrots, and rosemary oil; the cider planked seared salmon with potato rosti, apple chutney, and fried leeks; and the seared Filet mignon with Vermont cheddar and bacon gratin potato, house roasted tomatoes, wild mushrooms and bordelaise.
 Wonderfully displayed and incredibly flavorful, these entrees have us coming back again and again on special occasions.
 The warm, inviting outside glow of this 1799 Inn (with charming guest rooms upstairs) is worth the price of admission on its own!

 Old Orchard Beach is one of the great honky-tonk seaside towns in New England with miniature golf, cotton candy, fried dough, French fries, cheeseburgers, carousel, arcade games, amusement rides, festivals, fairs, concerts, fireworks, boardwalk and miles of unusually sandy beach for Maine makes this a great family summer vacation destination.